ericnjkim/transcription_tool/README.md

 transcription.

 ### Challenges
-- The transcribe function being called into the gui would freeze the gui as it takes a while to complete its operation.
+- Threading: The transcribe function being called into the gui would freeze the gui as it takes a while to complete its operation.
 To prevent a gui freeze, the transcription function is called onto a unique QThread before running.

-### Future Goals
-- Add options for file type to write out as.
-- Add adjustable naming convention.
-- Upon transcribing, add a loading circle.

 ### Credits